-The Food Service website, ccsd.net/foodservice, provides pricing information, nutrition policy as well as the approved snack and beverage list.
+The Food Service website, ccsd.net/foodservice, provides CCSD's nutrition policy as well as the approved snack and beverage list.
 The site also links to the digital platform where the school menus and nutrition details can be found: ccsd.nutrislice.com.
-It also includes a link to myschoolbucks.com, where it is possible to make online payments to a student's meal account and view what items your child has purchased.
+It also includes a link to myschoolbucks.com, where it is possible to add money to a student's meal account for á la carte purchases, and view what items your child has purchased.